Are McDonald's French Fries Gluten-Free? The Global Celiac Divide

 2. The Shared Fryer

-Even if the fries didn't contain wheat flavoring, they are frequently cooked in the same vats of oil as the breaded hash browns or even chicken nuggets, leading to massive cross-contamination.
+Even if the fries didn't contain wheat flavoring, they are frequently cooked in the same vats of oil as the breaded hash browns or even chicken nuggets.
+Cross-contamination occurs when gluten-free food comes into contact with gluten-containing food or surfaces, making otherwise safe food dangerous.

 The Global Divide: Why UK & European Fries Are Safe